 In 2022, we evaluated our research and created a detailed plan and methodology for its implementation.
 We also lobbied the idea to various government bodies, resulting in major meetings in 2023 with key stakeholders.
-The trans-island corridor wouldn't possibly just be a world's first of its kind - its impact, which mirrors nature's own practice of interconnectedness,
+The trans-island corridor wouldn't possibly just be a world's first of its kind - its impact, which mirrors nature's own practice of interconnectedness, is far-reaching: from assisting with wildlife propagation; to reforestation; to reducing roadkill and unnatural/ aggressive animal behaviour; and to galvanising different sections of the community.
+We are excited to take this concept further and work with the relevant bodies to make this a reality.
+The project would not only make a huge impact to Langkawi; it would also create a blueprint which can be rolled out in other islands to protect their biodiversity.
+I continue to live in hope, as I have done in the last 30 years.

-Creating The Datai Pledge
+Creating the Datai Hedge